All Genus Open-Closed Mirror Symmetry for Affine Toric Calabi-Yau 3-Orbifolds: Introduction

 \subsection{Acknowledgments}

-We thank V. Bouchard, I. Dolgachev, B. Eynard, R. Friedman, N. Orantin, D. Ross for helpful conversations.
+We thank Vincent Bouchard, Igor Dolgachev, Bertrand Eynard, Robert Friedman, Nicolas Orantin, Dustin Ross and Jie Zhou for helpful comments and conversations.
 The research of the first author is partially supported by NSF DMS-1206667.
 The research of the second and third authors is partially supported by NSF DMS-1159416.